samer--/gr/README.md

    drawn with thick lines were incorrectly rendered.
 -  Clipping in the PDF driver now works correctly with all graphics primitives.
-In particular, the polyline renderer has been rewritten to produce correctly output even when thick lines are clipped at the viewport edge, while minimising the PDF file size when many line segments are outside the clip region.
+In particular, the polyline renderer has been rewritten to produce correct output even when thick lines are clipped at the viewport edge, while minimising the PDF file size when many line segments are outside the clip region.
--  Uses of named clip regions in SVG driver has been fixed in the case when the clip region cache is full.
+-  Use of named clip regions in SVG driver has been fixed in the case when the clip region cache is full.

 Enhancements
--  X11, Quartz, SVG and PDF backends all updated to handle fractional font sizes.
+-  X11, Quartz, SVG and PDF backends all updated to work with fractional font sizes.
 -  X11, Quartz, SVG and PDF backends all interpret line width in physical points, ie units of 1/72 inch.
-Line widths (and marker sizes) no longer scale with viewport (width + height).
+Line widths (and marker sizes) no longer scale with viewport (width + height), but instead scale with 'zoom factor' (see below).
 -  Marker rendering in X11, Quartz, SVG and PDF backends has been modified consistently to interpret the marker size as an approximate RADIUS in POINTS.
 The marker size is no longer quantised to an integer.
    Also, 'hollow' marker shapes are no longer filled with white, but left truly hollow.
 Also, the stroke width in marker rendering is made proportional to the marker size so that the resulting marker is effectively a 'glyph', like a character in a font, with the same shape at any size.